openedx/open-edx-proposals/oeps/archived/oep-0011-bp-FED-technology.rst

 The rapid pace of development in front end tooling has created opportunities to greatly improve the quality of the Open edX user and developer experience.
-After an assesment of industry best practices, the edX Front End Working Group (FedX) has made a number of technology recommendations for libraries, frameworks and tooling to modernize the edX front end.
+After an assessment of industry best practices, the edX Front End Working Group (FedX) has made a number of technology recommendations for libraries, frameworks and tooling to modernize the edX front end.